DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - create The principle can be summed up as “The enemy knows the system.”The principle can be summed up as “The enemy knows the system.”
         - remove
 - **Clark-Wilson**:
+    - Focus is on integrity ✏️
     - Designed to protect integrity using the access control triplet (‼️Subject, ‼️Object, ‼️Program/Interface)
     - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
 - **Brewer and Nash Model**:
     - AKA "ethical wall", and "cone of silence"
     - created to permit access controls to change dynamically based on a user's previous activity
+    - prevents conflicts of interest. ✏️
 - **Goguen-Meseguer Model**:
-    - An integrity model
+    - An integrity model ✏️
+    - it is based on predetermining the set or domain (i.e., a list) of objects that a subject can access.
     - Foundation of noninterference conceptual theories
     - **Noninterference** is the concept of limiting the actions of a subject at a higher security level so that they do not affect the system state or the actions of a subject at a lower security level.
 - **Sutherland Model**:
     - Focuses on preventing interference in support of integrity
+    - Focus is on Integrity ✏️
 - **Graham-Denning Model**
     - Focused on the secure creation and deletion of both subjects and objects
     - 8 primary protection rules or actions